ACE inhibitors

 You may have a dry cough.
 This may go away after a while.
 It also may start after you have been taking the medicine for some time.
 Tell your provider if you develop a cough.
 Sometimes reducing your dose helps.
 But sometimes, your provider will switch you to a different medicine.
 Do not lower your dose without talking with your provider first.

 You may feel dizzy or lightheaded when you start taking these medicines, or if your provider increases your dose.
 Standing up slowly from a chair or your bed may help.
-If you have a fainting spell, call your provider right away.
+If you have a fainting spell, contact your provider right away.

 Other side effects include: